Hyaluronidase Enzyme to reverse your lip filler

 The risks of Hyaluronidase enzyme to reverse filler

-After they have had the hyaluronic acid filler, they sometimes decide they do not like it or possibly it has not been done in the correct way for their face and they want to have it reversed.
+After having the hyaluronic acid (lip filler), patients sometimes decide they do not like it or that it has not been done in the correct way and want to have it reversed.

-Hyaluronidase enzyme is well known for its use in melting or reversing Hyaluronate fillers that are dermal fillers to help volumise the face.
-With that said, it is always good to point out the benefits and the risks of any treatment, particularly when that treatment is on the face or around the eyes.
+Hyaluronidase enzyme is known for its use in melting or reversing lip HA fillers that are dermal fillers to help volumise the face.
+With that said, it is always good to point out the benefits and the risks of any treatment.

 Hyaluronic acid can be reversed by Hyaluronidase enzyme

-- A probable minimal and temporary effect on your own lateral hyaluronic acid, which then re-grows post the Hyaluronidase injection.
+- A probable minimal and temporary effect on your own natural hyaluronic acid, which then re-grows after the injection.

-- A return to the normal pre-hyaluronic acid face and periorbital area with a consequent return of the dark circles under the eyes or hollows in the cheeks.
+- A return to the normal to any features that you wanted to remove by having the filler in the first place such as dark circles under the eyes or hollows in the cheeks.

 - Discomfort and swelling immediately following the Hyaluronidase, which can last for two or three days.